 If, after a referral, the child's situation does not appear to be improving, the referrer should consider following local escalation procedures to ensure their concerns have been addressed and, most importantly, that the child's situation improves.

-The Action Flowchart on the following page from Keeping Children Safe in Education (KCSIE) September 2021 illustrates the statutory guidance.
+The Action Flowchart on the following page from KCSIE illustrates the statutory guidance.

-ACTION FLOWCHART FROM KCSIE SEPTEMBER 2021
+ACTION FLOWCHART FROM KCSIE

 Actions where there are concerns about a child